Homework & Research Help for Kids

 There are loads of resources to help you with your homework.
 Library databases have lots of useful information that’s not necessarily available through Google.
 Plus, you know you can trust this information.
 Many websites can also help you with your homework, but make sure you’re safe while surfing the Internet, that the websites you find are from reliable sources, and learn how to cite those sources.

 The “databases” here have lots of information not typically available through the Internet.
-You’ll need your library card to log into some of them.

 We’ve created a list of recommended fun websites for kids.